 Your end of the Bargain, or Making the Experience Better

 Center Stage2 is good for beginners and advanced listeners, so long as you exercise extreme patience during the settling period.
 Sonic fluctuations you may experience during the settling period will subside as time passes.
 Here’s what you need:

 Components crafted by a known and reliable manufacturer.
 Your components do not need to be among the “most expensive” or the purported “best” in the world.
 You will experience excellent results with low cost components.
 A host of components were used to design Center Stage2M, some of them very low cost.
 This was done to assure consistency of performance.
 It is certainly true, however, that the better your components, the better your results.

 Neutral wiring crafted by a known and reliable manufacturer.
 Some wiring is a “tone control”.
 Tone control wiring is not necessary.
 The more invisible your wire, the less it makes its presence known in your system, the better your results.

 Proper loudspeaker set up.
 This is essential.
-Center Stage was designed to be most effective in 2-channel stereo listening rooms with conventional loudspeakers of appropriate size and dimensions for the room, and with seating positions reasonable and appropriate for both the loudspeaker as well as the room dimensions.
+Center Stage2M was designed to be most effective in 2-channel stereo system listening rooms with conventional loudspeakers of appropriate size and design for the room, and with seating positions reasonable and appropriate for the loudspeaker and room dimensions.